-- A race horse that is more than 2 years old at the time it is placed in service. - Any horse (other than a race horse) that is more than 12 years old at the time it is placed in service. - · Any qualified rent-to-own property (as defined in section 168(i)(14)).
+- Any horse (other than a race horse) that is more than 12 years old at the time it is placed in service. - Any qualified rent-to-own property (as defined in section 168(i)(14)).

-- Automobiles. - Light general purpose trucks. - Typewriters, calculators, copiers, and duplicating equipment. - Any semi-conductor manufacturing equipment. - Any computer or peripheral equipment. - Any section 1245 property used in connection with research and experimentation. - Certain energy property specified in section 168(e)(3)(B)(vi). - Appliances, carpets, furniture, etc., used in a rental real estate activity. - Any qualified NYL Zone leasehold improvement property.
-However, you can elect not to treat the property as 5-year property.
-If you make this election for property placed in service in tax years beginning in 2005, the property will be depreciable under the rules for qualified leasehold improvement property.
+- Automobiles. - · Light general purpose trucks. - Typewriters, calculators, copiers, and duplicating equipment. - Any semi-conductor manufacturing equipment. - Any computer or peripheral equipment. - Any section 1245 property used in connection with research and experimentation. - Certain energy property specified in section 168(e)(3)(B)(vi). - Appliances, carpets, furniture, etc., used in a rental real estate activity. - Any machinery or equipment (other than any grain bin, cotton ginning asset, fence, or other land improvement) used in a farming business (as defined in section 263A(e)(4)) where the original use begins with the taxpayer after December 31, 2008, and is placed in service before January 1, 2010.